 Note: Chasing CD Rates may pay off.
 There is more variance in CD Rates compared to interest rates for savings accounts.
 You can often find more attractive CD Rates by shopping around.

-A Few Word on Opening and Closing Bank Accounts
+A Few Words on Opening and Closing Bank Accounts

 What do you think is the ideal number of bank accounts?
 How many bank accounts do you have?